-Structured Data, Schema, and Rich Snippets—Oh my!9 min read
+Structured Data, Schema, and Rich Snippets—Oh my!7 min read

-As much as the internet seems like the wild west on the surface, below are highly structured pathways, organized notations, and rules.
-Keep in mind this was not always the case.
-There was a time when the internet was roiling with a different concept of organization and how users would find information.
+As much as the internet may seem like the wild west, below the surface are highly structured pathways, organized notations, and rules.
+This was not always the case.
+There was a time when the internet was roiling with different concepts of organization and how users would find information.
 The early chaotic stages of the internet created sly marketing strategies, like stuffing hidden keywords into a page or using phony websites to build more links back to your own.

-Thankfully, companies like Google and Bing have provided guidelines and rules that have put an end to the chaos.
-Now, search engines give webmasters and marketers the knowledge and rules to properly market their company through search engines.
+Thankfully, companies like Google and Bing have provided guidelines and rules to put an end to the chaos.
+Now, search engines give webmasters and marketers the knowledge and rules to properly market their company.
 Ultimately, companies who follow these guidelines and transparently provide information are rewarded with high visibility through search engines.
-With search engines being the number one information gathering tool on the planet, having high visibility can be an extremely profitable marketing tactic, which we call Search Engine Optimization (SEO).
+With search engines being the number one information-gathering and research tool on the planet, high visibility can be an extremely profitable marketing tactic.
+Working to achieve this visibility is called Search Engine Optimization (SEO).

-Google and other search engines decide what websites deserve to be on the top of a search query by using information their spiders provide.
-These spiders crawl every website on the internet and document the information on each page, how well it’s organized, and how credible it is.
-There are thousands of factors that help search engines determine how credible a site is, and we don’t know them all.
-Only the Google lords know that.
-But, what we do know is that these spiders enter a website, reading all of the code (HTML, CSS, PHP, etc.) looking for page titles, topic points, and keywords.
-Without any other SEO strategies being implemented these factors are the main way Google ranks website within a search query.
+Google and other search engines decide what websites appear at the top of a search engine results page by using information gathered by bots or “spiders”.
+These spiders crawl through every website on the internet and document the information on each page, how well it’s organized, and its credibility.
+Thousands of factors help search engines determine a site’s credibility and relevance to search queries and only Google knows them all.
+But, we do know these spiders enter a website, read all of the code (HTML, CSS, PHP, etc.) and look for page titles, topic points, and keywords.
+Without any other SEO strategies being implemented, these factors are the main way Google ranks websites within the search results.

 Structured Data, Schema, and Rich Snippets

-Structured Data is a way of structuring data snippets so that Google and other search engines can better understand the content of your page.
-It is created using JSON-LD and will look like a text file of the important ideas on your web page.
-For instance, if I wanted to tell a search engine the basic information for who and what DVS is, I would use the following Structured Data Snippet.
+Structured data is a way of organizing data so Google and other search engines can better understand the content of your page.
+It is created using JSON-LD and looks like a text file of a web page’s important ideas.
+If I wanted to tell a search engine the basic information for who and what DVS is, I would use the following structured data snippet.

 This snippet of JSON-LD lets search engines know how to get to our website, the company logo, our contact information, what our company is, and when we are open.
-This is a fairly basic snippet, but already it is supplying search engines with a great deal of information that is then presented to the user without having them ever click into your website.
+This is a fairly basic snippet, but already it is supplying search engines with a great deal of information they present to the user.